apify/apify-docs/sources/platform/integrations/programming/api.md

 **A scoped token can access only those resources that you'll explicitly allow it to.**

 :::info
-We currently do not allow scoped tokens to create or modify Actors.
-If you do need to create or modify Actors via Apify API, use an unscoped token.
+We do not allow scoped tokens to create or modify Actors.
+If you do need to create or modify Actors through Apify API, use an unscoped token.
 :::

 ### How to create a scoped token